Bulgarian Academy of Sciences

-The Bulgarian Academy of Sciences (abbreviated BAS; Българска академия на науките, Bŭlgarska akademiya na naukite, abbreviated БАН) is the National Academy of Bulgaria, established in 1869.
+The Bulgarian Academy of Sciences (abbreviated BAS; Българска академия на науките, abbreviated БАН) is the National Academy of Bulgaria, established in 1869.

 The Academy, with headquarters in Sofia, is autonomous and consists of a Society of Academicians, Correspondent Members and Foreign Members.
 It publishes and circulates different scientific works, encyclopaedias, dictionaries and journals, and runs its own publishing house.

 The activities are distributed in three main branches: Natural, mathematical and engineering sciences; Biological, medical and agrarian sciences and Social sciences, humanities and art.
-They are structured in 42 independent scientific institutes, and a dozen of laboratories and other sections.
+As of 2025, they are structured in 43 autonomous scientific institutes and 9 specialized units.
+The Academy employs approximately 3,000 scientists, representing about 15% of all academic staff in Bulgaria, and produces roughly half of the country's scientific output.

-Julian Revalski has been the president of the BAS since 2016.
-As of 2022, its budget was 119,860 million leva (€61.28 million).
+Corresponding Member Evelina Slavcheva has served as President of the BAS since 9 December 2024, becoming the first woman to hold the position in the Academy's history.
+She was elected by the General Assembly on 2 December 2024, receiving 81 supporting votes out of 107 members voting, for the term 2024–2028.
+As of 2022, its budget was 119.860 million leva (€61.28 million).

 History

 Headquarters of BAS at 1, 15th November Str, next to the Bulgarian Parliament.

 As Bulgaria was part of the Ottoman Empire, Bulgarian émigrés founded the Bulgarian Literary Society (Bŭlgarsko Knizhovno Druzhestvo) on 26 September 1869, in Brăila in the Kingdom of Romania, on the model of the Romanian Literary Society, that had been established in 1866.
 The first statutes were accepted, and its first board was elected: